Meet the PHC Leadership Team and Areas of Responsibilities

 PHC Responsibilities: Homeschool Calendar Administrator, FPEA Contact Administrator, and PHC Event Administrator

 Suzy has served on the steering committee since 2007.
 She’s a fourth-generation native Floridian, born and raised in Miami.
-She and her husband Bob have been married for 32 years.
+She and her husband Bob have been married for thirty-three years.
 He is retired from the construction industry and owns a small lock & security company.
-They have 3 adult children, George, Savannah, and Bobby.
-They homeschooled for 20 years.
-Suzy enjoys gardening, tea with girlfriends and family cookouts by the pool.
+They have three adult children, George, Savannah, and Bobby.
+They homeschooled for twenty years.
+Suzy enjoys gardening, tea with girlfriends, and family cookouts by the pool.

 A Word of encouragement: